 The great thing about making cupcakes with children is that they can get really involved.
 The cake mix is an all-in-one sponge so you simply chuck all of the ingredients in together and mix them up.
 They’ll need a bit of help to measure the ingredients, crack the eggs (unless you want to be picking bits of shell out of the cake!) and make sure the mixture is fully combined, but they can really feel like they’ve been a part of it.

 Here’s Daniel making the cakes.
-You can see Jon’s hand sneaking in every now and again to help him out, but it was mostly his own work.
-I love the look of concentration on his face when he’s stirring the mix and the happiness in spooning the mixture into the cupcake cases with Daddy’s help.
-It was so lovely to see them enjoying baking together.
+You can see and adult hand sneaking in every now and again to help him out, but it was mostly his own work.
+I love the look of concentration on his face when he’s stirring the mix and the happiness in spooning the mixture into the cupcake cases.
+It was so lovely to him enjoying baking.

 They decided to make a selection of different cakes by splitting the mixture into three, keeping one bowl plain, adding chocolate chips to one (1 tsp per cake) and adding sultanas to the other (1 tsp per cake).